greymonroe/kolibri/README.md

 4. **Extract** the underlying genomic sequence for clusters from a reference FASTA.
 5. **Probe** breakpoint density with reflection-aware KDE.

-The goal is to make “where else does this read map?” a first-class question.
+The goal is help “where else does this read map?” for diagnostics of genome assembly and discovering structural variation.

 ---